 Used with Horizontal Carousel Modules, Vertical Carousel Modules, Vertical Lift Modules, static pick faces, shelving, mobile picking carts and cubby-hole putwalls, these pick to light modules direct an operator to pick items from (or put items to) a specific location.

 Pick to light units illuminate (and often blink) to indicate where the pick is stored, and often display the number of items required to pick; after the required action is complete, the operator presses a confirmation button on the module to confirm the pick (they can also indicate replenishment quantities and destinations).
 The same type of lights are known as put-to-light or batch lights when used for batch picking to totes or carts, and for picked item sortation and order consolidation at stationary workstations.

 3. Light Pointer

-Used with VLMs, this system deploys an LED or laser light mounted on a slider that moves horizontally on a guiding system within the access opening of the storage and retrieval unit.
-Software-driven, the pointer swivels to project its light beam into the storage tray and point to the location of the required item, eliminating search time in picking or replenishment.
+Used exclusively with Vertical Lift Modules and Vertical Buffer Modules, this system deploys an LED or laser light mounted from above the pick area.
+Software-driven, the pointer swivels to project its light beam into the storage tray or bin and point to the location of the required item, eliminating search time in picking or replenishment.

 4. Position Indicator Light Bar

-Incorporated into the access openings of both VLMs and vertical carousels, these LED lights illuminate in alignment with the position of the required item where it is stored in the tray.
+Incorporated into the access openings of both Vertical Lift Modules and Vertical Carousel Modules, these LED lights illuminate in alignment with the position of the required item where it is stored in the tray.

-Integrated with horizontal carousels, this unit houses picking display modules in an upright (tower) configuration that aligns to the carousel’s stacked storage bins.
+Integrated with Horizontal Carousel Modules, this unit houses picking display modules in an upright (tower) configuration that aligns to the carousel’s stacked storage bins.
 The displays indicate the active carousel, shelf level, cell location and quantity to pick.
 Software-driven, a single light tower serves two horizontal carousels working together in a picking pod.